 The minor combines social science courses that measure and analyze how children mature and how institutions have affected children with courses in the humanities that examine how children are portrayed and constructed in art, literature, and film.
 It requires fifteen credit hours of academic coursework.

-The Minor in Children’s Studies is offered through the Center for the Humanities with assistance from the Arts & Sciences departments of Education, English, History, and Psychology, along with the programs in African and African-American Studies and American Culture Studies.
+The Minor in Children’s Studies is offered through the Center for the Humanities with assistance from departments and programs across Arts and Sciences.
 Students who minor in Children's Studies will also receive special invitations to symposia, lectures, and other events sponsored by the Center for the Humanities.